 - 2 cups filtered water

-- Clean a quart jar thoroughly and let it air dry.
+- Clean a large jar thoroughly and let it air dry.

-- Fill the jar 3/4 of the way with apple scraps.
-If you’re using whole apples, roughly chop them up before you pop them into the jar.
+- Fill the jar 3/4 full with apple pieces.
+If you’re using whole apples, roughly chop them before putting into the jar.

-- Pour the sugar water over the apples until they are completely submerged.
+- Dissolve the sugar in a cup of water, then pour over the apples until they are completely submerged.
 Add a little additional water if needed to ensure the apples are completely covered.

-- Weigh down the apples with the small glass jar.
+- Weigh down the apples with a small glass jar.
 Any apples that are exposed to the air may become mouldy.

-- Leave it for around 3 weeks.
-Check on it every few days to make sure the apples are staying under the water and to ensure no mould is growing.
+- Cover with a cheesecloth and secure with a rubber band.
+Store in a dark place at room temperature, and leave to ferment for around 3 weeks.
+Check on it every few days to make sure the apples are staying under the water and that no mould is growing.

 - Re-cover and put the jar back in a dark spot for another 3-4 weeks, stirring every few days.

-- When the ACV has reached the “tartness” you like, put a lid on it or transfer it to a different jar with a lid, then it’s ready to start using!
+- When the ACV has reached the “tartness” you like, put a lid on it or transfer to a different jar, then it’s ready to start using!